Bonkowski's gecko

-Bonkowski's gecko (Gekko bonkowskii) is a species of lizard in the family Gekkonidae.
+Bonkowski's gecko (Gekko bonkowskii), also known commonly as kap ke Bonkowski in Laotian, is a species of lizard in the family Gekkonidae.
 The species is endemic to Laos.

 Etymology

 The specific name, bonkowskii, is in honor of German herpetologist Michael Bonkowski.

 Geographic range

 G. bonkowskii is found in central Laos, in Khammouane Province.

 Habitat

 The preferred natural habitats of G. bonkowskii are forest and caves, at an altitude of about 150 m.

 Description

 G. bonkowskii is medium-sized for its genus.
 Adult snout-to-vent length (SVL) is about 7 cm.

+Behavior

+G. bonkowskii is nocturnal or crepuscular.